-The referee shall announce Osaekomi! for an applied technique when the athlete being held:
+The referee shall announce Osaekomi! for an applied Kodokan classified osaekomiwaza technique when the athlete being held:

 - Is controlled from the side, rear or on top by his opponent and - Has his full back or complete upper back (scapular region) in contact with the tatami.